flupke/cloudy-release/README.rst

 Cloudy Release
 ==============

-Cloudy Release helps releasing software on multiple machines by checking versions, dependencies, etc...
+Cloudy Release is a system for deploying applications.